microsoft/nn-Meter/docs/builder/testcase.md

     **For all the time you will** need to implement `_model_block`.

 - `_register`: Only rules subclassing `RuleTestBase` will be registered into `rules`.
 And only these rules will be generated and profiled.
-You can access that all rules by `nn_meter.builder.rule_tester.rule_test.rule_tester.rules.rules`.
+You can access that all rules by `nn_meter.builder.rule_tester.rule_tester.rules.rules`.

 ### BasicFusion